 - More fur seals on the Antarctic Peninsula.

-Where do trips leave from?Peninsula voyages generally depart from Ushuaia in Argentina, other South American ports are rarely used.
-The great majority of trips leave from South America, those that leave from elsewhere tend to be longer and more expensive - considerably so.
+Peninsula voyages generally depart from Ushuaia in Argentina.
+Punta Arenas in Chile is the departure and return arrival airport for fly-cruise trips.
+The great majority of trips leave from South America, those that leave from elsewhere tend to be longer and more expensive - considerably more so.

 sail to Antarctica and the choice of ship can make a big difference

 First of all Antarctic cruises aren't like other more well known cruises to warmer climates with professional entertainers, though the larger the ship, the more likely there is to be entertainment provided.